vshaxe/vscode-checkstyle/README.md

 If there is no `checkstyle.json` in any folders up to your workspace root, vscode-checkstyle tries to learn its location by reading key `haxecheckstyle.configurationFile` from your VS Code settings.

+`haxecheckstyle.codeSimilarityBufferSize` sets a limit to how many files will be kept for CodeSimilarity check (Defaults to 100).

 ## Quickfixes

 You can apply quickfixes one at a time or by selecting a range including multiple checkstyle violations.